 Stragier, Frank

-Stragier died on March 30, 1965 and is buried in the
+Stragier died on March 30, 1965.
+He was buried in a cemetery recorded in historical memorial records.

 Juneau Memorial Library